hseeberger/akka-log4j/README.md

 ## Installation

-akka-log4j depends on akka-actor 2.3.x and Log4j 2.3.
+akka-log4j 0.2.x is for Akka 2.3, akka-log4j 0.3.x and higher are for Akka 2.4.
+Both depend on Log4j 2.3.

 Grab it while it's hot: